top of page

 Who is Corson Searles?

-I am a former player & mental/performance advisor for AAA, junior, college, and pro hockey players.
+I am a former player for 20 years & mental/performance advisor for Pro, NCAA, Junior, AAA hockey players.
 I am obsessed with dissecting atheletic performance potential, lifestyle design, and hockey development.

 RESOURCES